SkoolNotes/Taproot/2020MATH530/KBe20math530flo10.md

 	- in 2space they have to not be colinear, in 3space they have to not be coplanar.
 	- They have to be linearly independent
 - That probably generalizes to higher and lower dimensions

+# Linear Dependence
+- When one of the vectors provides no "new information" aka can be constructed by a linear combination of vectors you already had

 ---